BoyBaykiller/IDKEngine/Readme.md

     GL.MultiDrawElementsIndirect(PrimitiveType.Triangles, DrawElementsType.UnsignedInt, IntPtr.Zero, Meshes.Length, 0);
 }
 ```
-A compute shader is dispatched which does the culling and accordingly adjusts the content of `drawCommandBuffer`.
+A compute shader is dispatched to do the culling and adjust the content of `drawCommandBuffer` accordingly.
 The memory barrier ensures that at the point where `MultiDrawElementsIndirect` reads from `drawCommandBuffer` all previous
-incoherent writes into that buffer are visible.
+incoherent writes into to that buffer are visible.

 Let's get to the culling shader:
 ```glsl